jamiecoleman92/katacoda-scenarios/test/step2.md

 Here you can see two different deployments, one for each of our microservices.
 Here you can find information relating to the readiness probe provided by Kubernetes.
 This is what MicroProfile will use to test the state of the services.

-Now we need to check the states of our pods by using the following command:
+Now you need to check the states of our pods by using the following command:

 `kubectl get pods`{{execute}}